Salmon is widely known as one of those foods categorized as a superfood. It is an excellent source of protein and omega-3 fatty acids.

 Salmon is a good source of potassium

 Salmon is very high in potassium.
 This particularly applies to wild salmon, which gives 18% of the RDI per 3.5 ounces when compared with 11% of the farmed type of salmon (1).
 In fact, salmon has more potassium than bananas (19).
-Potassium helps control blood pressure and reduce the risk of stroke (22).
+Potassium helps to control blood pressure and reduce the risk of stroke (22).

 A big analysis of 31 studies showed that potassium supplements greatly reduce blood pressure, especially when combined with diets that are high in sodium (22).
 One of the ways potassium helps lower blood pressure is by preventing excessive water retention.
 Another study has shown that when potassium is restricted, it leads to increased retention of fluid and blood pressure in healthy individuals with normal blood pressure (23).